mikkokallio/bicep-workshop/README.md

 - Apply comments to a resource.
 You can use `//` for one line at a time or comment out a whole block with `/* */`.
 Try adding, for example `// To be changed!` at the end of the `location` line.
 Deploy or run what-if.
 What happens?
 Change the comment so that it works.
 - Note: If you're familiar with programming languages like Java or C#, it's easy to remember the comments work the same way.
 - Change the location of the storage account to `westeurope`.
 Deploy again or run what-if.
 What happens?
 - Comment out the resource definition.
 In other words, put `/* */` around the whole code block that defines the storage account.
+If you now deploy the template, does the resource get deleted?
 - Read this article https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-modes.
 What is needed to actually delete a resource that is not in the template (or is commented out)?
-- After successfully deleting the resources, remove the comments and re-deploy the resource.
+- After successfully deleting the resources, remove the comments and re-deploy the template with all resources.
-- Change the location into something else than westeurope and re-reploy using the same mode as above.
+- Change the location into something else than `westeurope` and re-reploy using the same mode as above.
 Does it work?
-- Change location back to westeurope.
+- Change the location back to `westeurope`.

-## Task 1.4: Dependent resources
+## Task 1.4: Add dependent resources

 This task involves creating a resource that is dependent on another.